On this page you'll find:

 Margaret's Contact #: 401-440-0989 email: firstname.lastname@example.org

 Still life painting in oil acrylics.
 For beginners and experienced artists who wish to hone their skills: composition, value, paint-handling technique, perspective and color.
 Subject matter includes a range of objects.
 In class we use some or all of the following steps: value study, sketch, sketch transfer, color painting and instructor demonstrations.
 Instruction is geared to each student’s level of experience.
+You may proceed at the sacle and pace that works for you: whether 1 painting over 3 class periods or 3 paintings in 1 class.
 We will also work on one master, or personal favorite, painting study.
 Oil painters please note that we do not use solvents such as mineral spirits, turpentine or liquin, instead we thin our paint with linseed oil, when necessary, and clean our brushes with linseed oil, Murphy’s oil soap or dish soap.

-If you cannot attend all dates please don’t be concerned, each student works at her own pace and will learn weather she can make it to 2 classes or 9.
+If you cannot attend all dates please don’t be concerned, each student works at her own pace and will learn whether she can make it to 2 classes or 9.

 Make-up date (in case of unexpected cancelation): November 20

 If you are looking for more info here are links to my process notes.

 My own Palette set up here

 Below is a materials list suggestion-please feel free to 1. bring what you have 2. are most comfortable with and 3. to learn as you go.